ebaauw/homebridge-hue/README.md

 - HomeKit support for colour temperature on White Ambiance lights.
 - HomeKit support for Hue bridge groups.
 - HomeKit support for enabling/disabling Hue bridge schedules and rules.
-- Monitoring Hue bridges, so bridge resources (lights, groups, sensors, schedules, and rules) from HomeKit, without the need to refresh the HomeKit app.
+- Monitoring Hue bridges resources (lights, groups, sensors, schedules, and rules) from HomeKit, without the need to refresh the HomeKit app.
 - Support for both v2 (square) and v1 (round) Hue bridges.
 - Support for multiple Hue bridges.
 - Automatic discovery of Hue bridges.